wnonnemaker/dwmstatusutils/README.md

 I haven't seen a ton of people using dwmstatus as a status bar online, so I hope this reaches a weary traveler and saves them some work.

+## Current Tools
+IP obtainer - getip.c
+RAM usage as a % - getmem.c
+My dwmstatus.c file, which contains emoji support, this was kind of a pain to configure

 Enjoy!